 Getting in and out of Japan isn’t easy, but it helps to have friends on the inside.
 After returning to England, I had surgery on my leg and needed many weeks to recover, so I began to pursue card manufacturing.

-To date, I have completed seven packs, and have several more in queue.
+To date (Pennsic 46) I have completed twenty four games, and have several more in queue.

 My service to the society includes:

 -Frequent scroll production, including Kingdom awards, Baronial awards, Scroll blanks for The Middle Kingdom, as well as gifts for other kingdoms

 -Annual art rendering in the Herald’s tent at Pennsic

 -“Unwreathed champion” for A&S war point, Pennsic, ASLI